 For Seniors: Remove a Program From Your Laptop

-Click a program and then click the Uninstall (or sometimes this is labeled Uninstall/Change) button.
+In the resulting Programs and Features window, click a program and then click the Uninstall (or sometimes this is labeled Uninstall/Change) button that appears.

 Although some programs will display their own uninstall screen, in most cases, a confirmation dialog box appears.